C2SM/git-course/beginner/Exercise_1_basic_commands.md

 Let's modify the second file as well.

-4. Add a new line in the second file
+4. Add a new line in the second file.

-The next lecture is starting soon, so let's add and commit our changes for safety reasons.

-5. Add the two modified files with `git add`
+5. Add the two modified files with `git add <file name>`.

-6. Use `git status` to check if your action was successful
+6. Use `git status` to check if your action was successful.

-7. Now commit your changes with a meaningful commit message
+7. Now commit your changes with a meaningful commit message.

 **Congrats!**
 But how many commits do you already have in this repository?